Read our guide on how to maintain window restrictors.

 Whether you are a home owner, employer, landlord or manager of an education, health, or care setting; window restrictor maintenance is of critical importance for window safety.

 Fitting window restrictors is the first step in ensuring window safety and preventing tragic falls.
 Parents often fit them to keep their children safe.
-Under health and safety legislation, window restrictors are legally required where people who are vulnerable to the risk of falling have access to windows, and the windows are at such a height were anybody falling out of them is at risk of sustaining a serious injury.
-Every employer also has a duty to ensure those enter the workplace are safe.
+Under health and safety legislation, window restrictors are legally required where people who are vulnerable to the risk of falling have access to windows, and the windows are at such a height where anybody falling out of them is at risk of sustaining a serious injury.
+Every employer also has a duty to ensure those entering the workplace are safe.

 Ensuring that windows are safe and secure for those who use a building is an ongoing task.